 2. Instructing clients on the signs and symptoms of impending infection gives them the idea of what to look for so immediate action and intervention can be sought.

 a.
 Minimizes the entry of harmful microorganisms.

 b.
-Tampons increases risk for infection and delays tissue healing.
+Tampons increase the risk for infection and delay tissue healing.

 c.
 To allow tissue healing.

 3. D & C is an invasive procedure and equipment and materials used during the operation may be a possible source of harmful microorganism, hence, everything should be sterile.